uncertainfutures/uncertainfutures.github.io/_theory/adaptive-decisions.md

 permalink: /theory/adaptive-decisions/
 excerpt: Adaptive decisions plan for change over time, such that management options can be tailored to different multiple plausible futures as they unfold, or as new information becomes available.
 purpose: >
-  <p>Adaptive decisions exploit the opportunity for change over time.
+  <p>Adaptive decisions exploit the opportunity to change direction over time.
 The <a href="../multiple-plausible-futures/">lack of information that defines multiple plausible futures</a> might change over time, making it possible to plan for a single best projection, use probabilities, or plan for the worst case.
 Our conceptualisation of the multiple plausible futures we face can also evolve.</p>
   <p>As part of short-term decision making in the face of multiple plausible futures, we can consider what information we might gain over time, how future decisions could use that information, and what that means for the decisions we have to make now.</p>
 requirements: >
   As an approach for coping with multiple plausible futures, adaptive decisions require [1]:<ul>